CogStack/CogStack-Pipeline/README.md

 To run the integration tests, ensure the required external services are available (which also give a good idea of how turbo-laser is configured).
 These services are Postgresql, Biolark and Elasticsearch.
 The easiest way to get these going is with [Docker](https://www.docker.com/).
 Once you have docker installed, turbo-laser handily will build the containers you need for you (apart from elasticsearch, where the official image will suffice).
 To build the containers
   ```
-  gradle buildBiolarkContainer
+  gradlew buildBiolarkContainer
-  gradle buildPostgresContainer
+  gradlew buildPostgresContainer
+  gradlew buildBioyodieContainer
   ```
 Then to run the containers
 ```
 docker run -p 5555:5555 --name some-biolark -d richjackson/biolark
+docker run -p 8080:8080 --name some-bioyodie -d richjackson/bioyodie:1.2.1
 docker run -p 5432:5432 --name some-postgres -d richjackson/postgres
 docker run -p 9200:9200 -p 9300:9300 --name some-elastic -d elasticsearch:2.4.4
 ```

+Note, Biolark and Bioyodie are external applications.
+Building their containers (and subsequently running their integration tests) may require you to meet their licencing conditions.
+Please check with []Tudor Groza}(t.groza@garvan.org.au) (Biolark) and [Angus Roberts](angus.roberts@sheffield.ac.uk)/[Genevieve Gorrell](g.gorrell@sheffield.ac.uk) if in doubt.

-You should now be able to run the integration tests.
+All being well, you should now be able to run the integration tests.
 Each of these demonstrate a different facet of turbo-laser's functionality.
 Each integration test follows the same pattern:

 * Generate some dummy data for processing, by using an integration test execution listener
 * Activate a configuration appropriate for the data and run turbo-laser